alixlb/DH150---Fall-2020/assignment2/usabilitytesting.md

 ## Methodology

 I will perform this pilot usability test in my quiet living room at home.
-I will use XYZ to record the participant screen and XYZ to record their expressions.
+I will use Zoom on a MacBook Air to record the participant screen , their facial expressions, and audio.
 My material is a MacBook Air.
 The pilot test is in order to test the setting and the UT materials.
 It should take  about XYZ minutes to do.

 I will be as well sitting next to them and taking notes as they go while being as unbiased of a moderator as can be.
 However, as my participant’s first language is not English, I may have at times have to intervene and translate the question to her from French.